TriStar Motorsports: 2010

 What is now the No. 19 team was previously the No. 34 team from the 2010 season.
 TriStar acquired the team from Front Row Motorsports following the 2009 season.
-It remained mostly intact, with Scott Eggleston returning as crew chief and Tony Raines returning as the driver of the Long John Silvers entry, and with the previous years owners points transferring over which locked the team into the first 5 races of the season.
+It remained mostly intact, with Scott Eggleston returning as crew chief and Tony Raines returning as the driver of the Long John Silver's entry, and with the previous years owners points transferring over which locked the team into the first 5 races of the season.
 During the first race for the new team at Daytona, Raines and the No. 34 Chevrolet Impala lead 3 laps and finished 14th despite being involved in 2 incidents.
 Alongside his teammate, Raines and the crew scored the seasons first top-10 in the Aaron's 312 at Talladega Superspeedway in Alabama, finishing 7th after running in the top-5 for various parts of the race.
 Raines got his second top 10 of the season at Gateway, finishing tenth.
 Charles Lewandoski started and parked the No. 34 at Phoenix International Raceway in November, with Raines in the No. 35 for that race.
 Dave Fuge became crew chief of the team in the second half of the season.
 The No. 34 finished 23rd in final owners points, with Raines finishing 17th in driver standings in 2010.

 The team managed to put together some one race sponsorship deals for various races for during the season.
 The No. 34 and Raines was funded by Planet Hollywood Resort and Casino at California, doorstopnation.com at Daytona & Talladega, Continental Fire & Safety at Dover, and Boss Industries/The Walter Payton Foundation at Chicagoland.
 Front Row Motorsports' owner Bob Jenkins pulled the Long John Silver's sponsorship from the team following the race at Bristol Motor Speedway in August, with BeAStockCarDriver.com sponsoring Raines for the final 4 races of the season.
 Raines was replaced by Nationwide Series veteran Mike Bliss.